rpgreview/papersandpaychecks/cow-orkers.md

 **Luck: Rarer than Rocking-Horse Shit**

 *Papers & Paychecks* is a game that comes with systemic narrativism.
 That is, the players have a a metagame value to alter the result of a die-roll according to their voilition, and is rewarded to players who make an earnest contribution to the game.
-In part this is the systemic implementation of what GMs have been doing for years in a subjective manner
+In part this is the systemic implementation of what GMs have been doing for years in a subjective manner.
+After all there's an entire game-system called "FUDGE" (yes, it an acronym), which was a bit of an in-joke recognition of this problem.
+GMs for *years* have looked what the dice have rolled and promptly ignored it because it would completely derail a plot, or never get it into the plot in the case of a failed Library Use roll in *Call of Cthulhu*, or it would lead to the sudden, random, and unexpected demise of a favoured PC or NPC.
+For the most part, as long as the illusion of randomness is maintained, all seems well.